-Shortly after he leaves, my youngest son gets up, and comes downstairs to snuggle up next to me on the sofa.
+Shortly after he leaves, my youngest son gets up and comes downstairs to snuggle up next to me on the sofa.
 There he finds me under my favorite fuzzy blanket enjoying a piping hot cup of coffee.
-We enjoy some snuggle time, and then I start working through a bible study I am piloting for a sweet friend of mine, before she send its out to be published.
-He leaves me to enjoy my quiet time, and begins working on his homeschooling.
+We enjoy some snuggle time, and then I start working on a bible study I am piloting for a sweet friend of mine before she sends it out to be published.
+He leaves me to enjoy my quiet time and begins working on his homeschooling.

 Ian informs me that it is already 10:30.
 We both realize that we have just a few minutes to fly out the door to get Connor to his weekly 11:00 o’clock therapy appointment.
-Remember, I said we live in a major city and there is heavy traffic all the time, and the facility he receives therapy at is 17 miles away from our house.
+Remember, I said we live in a major city, and there is substantial traffic all the time, and the facility he receives therapy at is 17 miles away from our house.

 Ian and I work together to help Connor get up and dressed and out the door in record time.
 We jump in the car, and off we go.
 As I set the navigation system for Connor’s therapy facility, it tells me we should arrive a few minutes late.
-The dinging sound on my dash boards remind me that I have only 28 miles of gas left.
+The dinging sound on my dashboards reminds me that I have only 28 miles of gas left.
 I know we don’t have time to stop, we are already running late.
-I reason that we have 28 miles of gas, and we only 17 miles to go, and that we can get gas on our way home.
+I reason that we have 28 miles of gas, and we only 17 miles to go and that we can get gas on our way home.

 I drop Connor off for his therapy appointment, an hour later Connor comes out to the car with his therapist, and she tells us what a great job he did today, and she gives us a few things we can work on at home.

-Just then the phone rings and it is my husband.
+Just then the phone rings, and it is my husband.
 He calls to tell me about the leadership meeting he attended that morning.
-We are chatting away, and before you know it we are almost home.
-We catch a train near our house, and while we are sitting there I decide that I am going to take the kids to the club for lunch near our house.
+We are chatting away, and before you know it, we are almost home.
+We catch a train near our house, and while we are sitting there, I decided that I am going to take the kids to the club for lunch near our house.
 We like eating at the club.
 The food is good, it is never crowded, and it is only .08 miles from the house.